CICA compensation for mental injuries

 • Mental injury lasting 5 years or longer but which is not permanent: £13,500

-If the victim’s mental injuries are permanent then the compensation you will get will be as follows:
+If the victim’s mental injuries are permanent, then the compensation is as follows:

 • Mental injury that is moderately disabling: £19,000